AdarshEngr/Task-2CodeTech/README.md

 **Overview of project **
 **Projects :-**
-• I am design the simple Calculator program which is the purpose of Adding ,Subtracting ,Multipling and dividing the numbers.
-Technical Skills :- • Programming Languages :- Good in Java. • Completed DATA STRUCTURE AND ALGORITHM with JAVA programming language from APNA COLLEGE.
+• I am design the Grade Detecting Program which is the purpose of Detect the grade from marks of the student or CGPA.
+**Technical Skills :-** • Programming Languages :- Good in Java. • Completed DATA STRUCTURE AND ALGORITHM with JAVA programming language from APNA COLLEGE.